Wahaj6Ahmad/beyond-buttons-woz-gestures/video-dataset/readme.md

 (using Tekken 8 as a testbed).

-Each clip contains a single annotated gesture event, centered within the video, with temporal buffer before and after the gesture.
+Each clip contains a single annotated gesture event, centered within the video, with a temporal buffer before and after the gesture.

 The dataset is fully anonymised.
 All audio has been removed.